ibm-cloud-docs/Cloudant/accounts/curl.md

 ### Create an alias
 {: #create-an-alias}

-Now, we create an alias for `curl` that includes these credentials, so we don’t have to enter them every time we write a `curl` command.
+Now, you create an alias for `curl` that includes these credentials, so you don’t have to enter them every time you write a `curl` command.

 Add the following line to your `~/.bashrc` or `~/.bash_profile`: